rascaraficci/device-manager/docs/concepts.rst

 inferred from temperature sensors of other devices.
 This kind of device is called virtual device.

-The information model used for both “real” and virtual devices is as
+The information model used for both "real" and virtual devices is as
 following:

 - *Device*